dvberkel/microKanren/README.md

 [μKanren: A Minimal Functional Core for Relational Programming][paper].

 ## Learn more
-If you want to learn more about micoKanren our this Elm implementation go to our [interactive page][page].
+If you want to learn more about microKanren our this Elm implementation go to our [interactive page][page].

 [elm]: http://elm-lang.org/